 A George III Ormolu-Mounted, Mahogany, Satinwood and Marquetry Demi-Lune Side Table Attributed to Mayhew and Ince

-An Exceptional demi lune George III satinwood and marquetry console table inlaid throughout with floral sprays, standing on square tapering legs,
+An exceptional demi lune George III satinwood and marquetry console table, the top inlaid throughout with floral sprays and husks radiating out, above an ormolu mounted frieze similarly inlaid and standing on square tapering legs.

 English Circa 1780